 A transcript is not considered official unless it is issued by AUD.
-Requests for transcripts from The American University in Dubai must be made by filling out an online request form on the Registrar's webpage (www.aud.edu/Registrar/forms.asp).
-The fee for each official transcript is AED20\.
-The student should allow two to four working days for the processing of transcript requests.
+Requests for transcripts from The American University in Dubai must be made by filling out an online request form on the Registrar's webpage (www.aud.edu > Registrar > forms and requests).
+The fee for each official transcript is AED50.
+Students should allow two to four working days for the processing of transcript requests.
 Students can request special mail services at an additional cost.

 No official transcripts are issued to a student whose file is incomplete.
-Transcript cannot be released to a third party without a Consent to Release Education Records Exception Form signed by the student.
+A Transcript cannot be released to a third party without a Consent to Release Education Records Exception Form signed by the student.
 Transcripts, which are not collected within one calendar year of issuance will be destroyed.